ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/50 WINDOW.md

 #### Description

 Creates a window with a given ID and placement/size parameters.
-Windows are used to show [dialog][], present [choices][] and so on, each of which reference the window's ID to insert text.
+Windows are used to show [dialog](FF7/Field/Script/Opcodes/40_MESSAGE "wikilink"), present [choices](48 ASK.md) and so on, each of which reference the window's ID to insert text.
 This command only initializes a window ID, but does not present itself until a dialog command is issued on it.

 Adjustments are made for windows that are either too close an edge, or the width / height is too big for the screen.
 Eg:

 `// Adjust window position if too close to an edge`
 `const MIN_WINDOW_DISTANCE = 8 // Looks about right`